Tina has launched Tokyo Acting Class!

 Interested in acting but don't know how to start?
-Would you like to work on your acting skills during COVID?
-Do you have a script that needs feedback or editing?
+Would you like to work on your acting skills?
+Are you preparing for an audition and need practice and constructive feedback?
+Do you have a script that needs editing?

 Private acting classes, small group acting workshops, script editing sessions with Tina.

 Performing in Japanese in the new production of chelfitsch, written and directed by Toshiki Okada.
 The show premiered in Tokyo at the Kichijoji Theater in August 2023, with more performances in Kyoto at the renowned contemporary theatre festival Kyoto Experiment.

 THE WINDOW OF SPACESHIP 'IN-BETWEEN'